 - Flat fees: $500–$2,000 for small claims cases.

-If the cost of a lawyer is more than your claim.
-Then hiring a lawyer is not worth it.
-Such as “Do I need a lawyer for small claims court for a $2,000 dispute?” then self-representation is likely the better option.
+If the cost of a small claims court lawyer is more than your claim, then hiring a small claims court lawyer is not worth it.
+Such as “Do I need a lawyer if suing for a $2,000 dispute?” then self-representation is likely the better option.

-If you end up deciding to not hire a lawyer.
-Then it is necessary to prepare effectively to present your claim.
+If you end up deciding not to hire a small claims court lawyer, it is necessary to prepare yourself effectively to present your claim.
 Follow these steps to handle your case effectively:

 1. Research Local Rules

-Firstly you should look for information relevant to your claim.
-Each state has specific requirements so you would need to understand not only your claim but the rules that abide by it such as “Do I need a lawyer for a small claims court in Texas?” or “Do you need a lawyer for a small claims court in Florida?”
+Firstly, you should look for information relevant to your claim.
+Each state has specific requirements, so you would need to understand not only your claim but the rules that apply to it, such as “Do I need a lawyer for a small claims court in Texas?” or “Do you need a lawyer for a small claims court in Florida?”

 Collect all documents related to your case, such as: